All the information you need about a vegan pregnancy By Louise Palmer Masterton, Stem & Glory

 For Holly who was also diagnosed with gestational diabetes in her second trimester, nut butters were a life saver due to their high fat/protein and low carb content.

-Atma was vegetarian when she became pregnant, but took the decision to go vegan.
-“Now I was carrying my own child it brought the ethics of the dairy trade to the forefront of my mind, I was unable to ignore it any more” Atma had previously studied macrobiotics, and when diagnosed with gestational diabetes in her second trimester was able to control the diabetes by applying macrobiotic principles.
-Not only did her bloods stabilise, but she felt happier, healthier and more clear headed than ever before.
+Atma was vegetarian when she became pregnant but took the decision to go vegan.
+“Now I was carrying my own child it brought the ethics of the dairy trade to the forefront of my mind, I was unable to ignore it any more” Atma had previously studied macrobiotics, and when diagnosed with gestational diabetes in her second trimester was able to control diabetes by applying macrobiotic principles.
+Not only did her blood stabilise, but she felt happier, healthier and more clear-headed than ever before.

 Do vegan mums-to-be feel unhealthy?

 Well, none of the women I spoke to had any issues with energy levels, and outside of the complications already mentioned, without exception all the women felt healthy during pregnancy.
 They felt the gestational diabetes was easier to manage on a vegan diet.